Metaswitch/chronos/doc/clustering.md

     localhost = 1.2.3.4
     node = 1.2.3.4

+    [identity]
+    instance_id = <unique number for each Chronos instance>
+    deployment_id = <number that is the same for each Chronos instance in the same site, and different to any other site>

 ## Scaling up

 Additional nodes are added to the cluster by adding `joining` lines and sending a SIGHUP (so that Chronos reloads the config):